7 ways to prepare for a data breach

 Incident Detection

-Detecting a potential breach early on can make the difference between a minor inconvenience and complete catastrophe.
-Be proactive by regularly scanning endpoints across your network for any unusual activity that might signal a potential threat.
+Detecting a potential breach early on can make the difference between a minor inconvenience and a complete catastrophe, especially if you are working within the medical industry.
+Be proactive by regularly scanning endpoints across your network for any unusual activity that might signal a potential threat, and ensuring you have the correct medical device testing software in place.
+That way any forms of unusual activity within the network will be picked up and you can quickly react to avoid any attacks.

 Partner Up